sidlo/docker-stacks/data-science-python/README.md

    - this home directory is mapped to the host source directory of `--mount`
    - `- e CHOWN_HOME=yes` might be required when users differ
 - it is useful to set CPU and memory limits
-   - we also have to set JVM paramters in `SPARK_OPTS` for Spark local to use the available container memory
+   - we also have to set JVM parameters in `SPARK_OPTS` for Spark local to use the available container memory
    - also check if SparkSession options are set `spark.executor.memory` and `spark.driver.memory` (see the related example in [examples](https://github.com/sidlo/docker-stacks/examples))
 - on Windows host, using [Docker Toolbox](https://docs.docker.com/toolbox/overview/):
   - memory and CPU limits should be set in VirtualBox (Docker Toolbox is based on VirtualBox) - default is 1 CPU (use the VirtualBox GUI)